The Christ Index

 Christ Connection - The Third Day and the Master of Time

 Hezekiah is promised healing and is told he will go up to the house of the Lord "the third day."
-This echoes a greater pattern: Christ, after His crucifixion, rose on "the third day" (1 Corinthians 15:4), ascending to the Father’s house, the true temple not made with hands.
+This echoes a greater pattern: Christ, after His crucifixion, rose on "the third day" (1 Corinthians 15:4), ascending to the Father’s house.
 Both are delivered from death on the third day.
 But more: Christ later tells His disciples, "All power is given unto me in heaven and in earth" (Matthew 28:18).
-The one who commands the shadow to revers…
+The one who commands the shadow to reverse is the same one who, in His resurre…

 Christ Connection - The Innocent Blood Shed For Us